 The cable car runs everyday from 7:00am until 10:00pm.
 The hours of operations for each attraction is listed below.

-Where is Ba Na Hills?
+Where Is Ba Na Hills, Vietnam?

 Ba Na Hills is located 25km directly west of downtown Da Nang.
 The entertainment complex is located atop the mountain preserve at 1,487 meters.
 A parking lot and drop-off area is located near the base of the hill; visitors then ride cable cars to the theme park.

-How To Get To Ba Na Hills from Da Nang
+How To Get To Ba Na Hills From Da Nang

 On a day trip from Da Nang City, visitors can self-drive, take hired private transport or ride the SunWorld bus (available to after 4:00pm visitors only).